Unemployment Compensation Benefits Disqualifications

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-Unemployment disqualifications, factors disqualifying individuals from receiving unemployment benefits, can occur for a variety of reasons from having been terminated from employment for a cause to classification as an independent contractor when you thought you were an employee.
-Individuals may also be disqualified from unemployment benefits while receiving benefit payments.
+Eligibility for unemployment disqualifications, factors disqualifying individuals from receiving unemployment compensation benefits, can occur for a variety of reasons from having been terminated from employment for a cause to classification as an independent contractor when you thought you were an employee.
+Individuals may also be disqualified from unemployment benefits while receiving benefit payments for failure to meet ongoing eligibility requirements.

 Read on to find out what will disqualify you from collecting unemployment.
 Just enter your ZIP code below to get legal advice or help.

-Disqualifying Factors: Employee Classification and Length of Employment
+What Are Disqualification Factors Concerning Employee Classification and Length of Employment Issues?

-To be eligible for unemployment benefits in the first place, your employer must classify you as an employee, and not an independent contractor.
-Because independent contractors are technically self-employed, they are not eligible for state unemployment benefits.
+To be eligible for unemployment compensation benefits in the first place, your employer must classify you as an employee, and not an independent contractor.
+Because independent contractors are technically self-employed people, they are not eligible claimants for state unemployment benefits.
 Generally speaking, an individual can determine whether they are an independent contractor or an employee by looking at his or her paycheck and tax information.
-Employees have taxes taken out of their paychecks, including social security and unemployment benefit taxes, while independent contractors do not.
+Employees have taxes taken out of their earnings, including social security and unemployment compensation benefit taxes, while independent contractors do not have deductions from their income.

 Even if an individual is classified as an employee, he or she must work for their employer for a certain period of time in order to qualify for unemployment benefits.
 In most states, this minimum period of time is one year.
 This means that if an employee is laid off after working for his new employer for only three months, he will most likely be disqualified from receiving unemployment benefits.
 However, this time period will vary by state and economic circumstances.
 For example, in a recession, some states will decrease these minimums so that employees may be eligible for benefits after a shorter period of time.